danielegrattarola/deep-q-atari/README.md

 ```

 ### Output
-Running the script with any combination of options (except `-d`) will output
-some data collections to help you interpret the data.
 You'll find the pertinent csv files in the output folder of the run
 (output/runYYYMMDD-hhmmss) which will contain raw data for the analysis of the
 agent's performance.